-At this time of year, there is normally a polar vortex – a large mass of cold air – in the upper atmosphere, also known as the stratosphere.
-This vortex is what causes air to usually move from west to east.
-However, there was a huge rise in air temperature of around 50C in an area around 18 miles above the Earth in the North Pole.
-Sudden stratospheric warming caused a weakening of the jet stream.
-This led to a change in direction of the winds approaching the UK from west to east to east to west, allowing a cold air mass (polar continental air mass) from Russia to cover The UK.
+At this time of year, there is usually a polar vortex – a large mass of cold air – in the upper atmosphere, also known as the stratosphere.
+This vortex is what causes air to move from west to east usually.
+However, there was a considerable rise in air temperature of around 50°C 18 miles above the Earth in the North Pole.
+Sudden stratospheric warming caused a weakening of the jet stream leading to a change in the direction of the winds approaching the UK from west to east to east to west, allowing a cold air mass (polar continental air mass) from Russia to cover The UK.

 Air masses affecting the UK – source: Met Office

 When the air left Siberia, Russia, it was around -50°C. By the time it reached the UK, it was just below freezing, though this was still cold for the time of year.
 In addition, the air mass picked up water over the North Sea, which resulted in a heavy snowfall when it reached The UK.